coisme/Pelion-device-e2e-example/README.md

 This example covers how to communicate with device through Pelion Device Management Service API.

 You can try either:
-* Access [Test Site](https://coisme.github.io/Pelion-device-e2e-example/) on GitHub Pages
+* Access [this test Site](https://coisme.github.io/Pelion-device-e2e-example/) hosted on GitHub Pages
 * Clone this repository or download files to your computer and open `index.html` on your browser